California cities and counties continue to dominate the list

-of places with the highest number of days with high air pollution. – The American Lung Association of California
+of places with the highest number of days with high air pollution.

-90 percent of Californians breathe unhealthy levels of one or more air pollutants during some part of the year; most air toxics have no known safe levels, and some may accumulate in the body from repeated exposures, according to the California Air Resources Board (ARB).1
+90 percent of Californians breathe unhealthy levels of one or more air pollutants during some part of the year; most air toxics have no known safe levels, and some may accumulate in the body from repeated exposures, according to the California Air Resources Board (CARB).1

 The smallest particulate matter pollutants – much smaller than a human hair in diameter – can carry heavy metals and cancer-causing organic compounds into the alveoli, the deepest and most vulnerable part of the lungs.
 Ozone compromises lung function and reduces resistance to colds and diseases like pneumonia.
-Ozone also contributes to bronchitis, emphysema, asthma, and heart disease.
+Ozone also contributes to bronchitis, emphysema, asthma and heart disease.
 With long-term exposure, ozone can cause permanent lung damage.
-In addition, high levels of ozone have been documented to damage certain trees, plants, and crops.
+In addition, high levels of ozone have been documented to damage certain trees, plants and crops.

-Experts agree that the most dangerous problem facing our environment now and in the future – whether local, national, or global – is human overpopulation.
+Experts agree that the most dangerous problem facing our environment now and in the future – whether local, national or global – is human overpopulation.

 California is one of the most environmentally sensitive and biologically diverse regions in the world, and to many of its residents, the most beautiful.
 But now, as our state population explodes, that’s all changing.
-How long can such a sensitive and diverse system last in the face of pollution, overdevelopment, and so many other types of human encroachment?
+How long can such a sensitive and diverse system last in the face of pollution, overdevelopment and so many other types of human encroachment?

-1 California Air Resources Board (ARB). http://www.arb.ca.gov/research/health/health.htm
+1 California Air Resources Board (CARB). http://www.arb.ca.gov/research/health/health.htm

 2 ”State of the Air: 2013.”
 American Lung Association. http://www.stateoftheair.org/2013/states/california/